-A perfect Tennessee show to go along with your meal: Dolly Parton’s Dixie Stampede in Pigeon Forge gets you in the spirit of Christmas during this attraction which features a delicious four-course meal.
+A perfect Tennessee show to go along with your meal: Dolly Parton’s Stampede in Pigeon Forge gets you in the spirit of Christmas during this attraction which features a delicious four-course meal.
 Toys will come to life before your eyes, including a sugar plum fairy and toy soldier with his real horse!
 Dine to the music of The Nutcracker, twinkling lights, and all of your favorite Christmas characters, including Santa Claus, at The Dolly Parton Stampede arena.
 As one of the best dinner shows in Pigeon Forge, this is a must!

 An event managed by Gatlinburg’s Arts and Crafts Community, the Great Smoky Christmas Arts and Crafts Show draws in all ages with decorations for your home and tree.
 Many of the vendors are local artisans who handcraft the goods they sell, and homemade treats such as breads and cookies are available for the hungry shopper.
 Check out this annual event at the Gatlinburg Convention Center to get in the crafty holiday spirit!

 Christmas and Candle Shop